geoserver/geoserver/doc/en/developer/source/programming-guide/wps-services/design-guide.rst

 The GoeServer code base sports by default two implementation of a ``ProcessFilter``:

-* ``org.geoserver.wps.ProecssBlaclistSelector``, which hides all the processes having an input or an output that the available ``ProcessParameterIO`` classes cannot handle
+* ``org.geoserver.wps.UnsupportedParameterTypeProcessFilter``, which hides all the processes having an input or an output that the available ``ProcessParameterIO`` classes cannot handle
 * ``org.geoserver.wps.DisabledProcessSelector``, which hides all the processes that the administrator disabled in the WPS Admin page in the administration console